laurathepluralized/multi-agent-data-analysis/README.md

 * `max_speed_t_2_predator` (m/s): [30, 50)
 * `turn_rate_max_t_1` (rad/s): [0.25, 1.5)
 * `allow_prey_switching_t_2_predator`: True, False

+If you wish to analyze your own dataset that was generated with SCRIMMAGE, use the pythonStuff/outfiles2condensed.py aggregation script to aggregate the results and mission file parameters.

+Run the following to see an explanation of the aggregation script's inputs:

+    python3 pythonStuff/outfiles2condensed.py --help

+A sample run of outfiles2condensed might look like this:

+    python3 scripts/outfiles2condensed.py --path ~/.scrimmage/logs \
+        --filename my_agg_data -c -r

+After aggregating your data with outfiles2condensed, if you are doing similar predator-vs-prey simulations to the demo simulations, run the following (or similar; replace the path with the path to your CSV file, no extension) to remove unnecessary columns from your data:

+    python3 pythonStuff/clean_data.py --path ~/.scrimmage/logs/my_agg_data

+The cleaned output file name will be amended with the suffix _clean but will be in the same directory as the uncleaned data.

 ## Data Loading
 While the application automatically loads a sample set of data, the CSV loading